 c.
-Solution: The City will enact an ordinance amending W. Va.
+Solution: The City enacted an ordinance amending W. Va.
 Code 19-20-6a be amended to allow the City of Ranson to have the same power as the counties to contract with others for the care and control of dogs or cats.
 W. Va.
 Code §19-20-6a gives the authority to the county commission to contract with private society, other county or municipality for the care and control of dogs and cats.
 The statute states, "In addition to the powers granted to county commissions by section six of this article, the county commission of each county may contract with or reimburse any private incorporated society or association, county commission or municipality for the care, maintenance, control or destruction of dogs and cats."
 Ranson's ordinance would state "the City of Ranson may contract with or reimburse any private incorporated society or association, county commission for the care, maintenance, control, regulation or destruction of dogs and cats."
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
 The City has no interest in trapping cats.
-The City does have interested in entering into a contract with a third-party to assist with the issue.
+The City does have interest in entering into a contract with a third-party to assist with the issue.
+We are still seeking a third-party to allow this to occur.